FullQueueDeveloper/FullQueueDeveloper/README.md

 Watch real apps come to life: Season 2 now live on [Twitch](https://twitch.tv/FullQueueDeveloper) and [YouTube](https://www.youtube.com/@FullQueueDeveloper).
 Schedules posted in [Discord](https://discord.gg/gGmBNcDxrf) and other socials.

 I love building things.
 My main medium is Swift, in iOS apps and server apps, and command-line tools.
+I also build for web using JavaScript, and I build for Android using Kotlin.
 I also enjoy making food, making music, and making beaver dams in [Timberborn](https://mechanistry.com)

 Thank you to my [GitHub Sponsors!](https://github.com/sponsors/FullQueueDeveloper)